Stay Injury-Free This Winter | Lemak Health

 - Seek a medical professional if an injury occurs.

-Early recognition and appropriate treatment for cold (and heat) illness
+Also, early recognition and appropriate treatment for cold (and heat) illness are essential.
+Look for signs of vigorous shivering, muscle cramping, or irregular heartbeat.